 Given enough time, a cat can get anybody to do their bidding.
 This will usually be a result of a loud, elongated meow.
 Over time, your cat will also use subtler tactics.
 Eventually, one look from big, wide eyes will likely do the trick.

-Anybody with an ounce of empathy is prone to being controlled by their cat.
-It’s not a character failing, or a sign of weakness.
+Anybody with empathy will be controlled by a cat.
+It’s not a character failing or a sign of weakness.
 It’s proof that your pet is lucky to live in such a welcoming environment.

 If your cat is manipulating you, laugh it off.
 It’s part of the dynamic between humans and felines.
 As long as both parties are happy, there is no harm being done.